unicef/publicgoods-toolkit/community.md

 One of the most important skills for agencies exploring open source is understanding existing ecosystems and their project's place within them.
-In order to plan a project that builds on or collaborates with other open source efforts, agencies must know their own projects and also know what to expect from other community participants.
+In order to plan a project that builds on or collaborates with other open-source efforts, agencies must know their own projects and also know what to expect from other community participants.

-Open source projects operate in many different ways.
-Experienced open source practitioners build nuanced open source strategies by pattern-matching against other open source projects.
-They use those patterns to understand their own projects and also the other open source efforts around them.
+Open-source projects operate in many different ways.
+Experienced practitioners of open source build nuanced open-source strategies by pattern-matching against other open-source projects.
+They use those patterns to understand their own projects and also the other open-source efforts around them.
 Practitioners with a lot of experience have seen many different types of projects succeed and fail in all kinds of situations.
-Less experienced practitioners pattern match against a smaller set, which is to say they might have only one or a small handful of open source approaches and find it difficult to perform nuanced analysis.
+Less experienced practitioners pattern match against a smaller set, which is to say they might have only one or a small handful of open-source approaches and find it difficult to perform nuanced analysis.

-Mozilla identified this experience gap as a general problem in open source, and developed a set of open source project archetypes to give practitioners more patterns to match against.
+Mozilla identified this experience gap as a general problem in open source, and developed a set of open-source project archetypes to give practitioners more patterns to match against.
 A given project won't necessarily fit perfectly into one of these archetypes, and a project might not reflect the same archetype(s) for its entire history --